-Nubia Airfield was located near Nubia inland from Hansa Bay.
-The Allies called this location "Nubia Airfield" for the nearby village.
+Nubia Airfield was located near Nubia village inland from Hansa Bay on the north coast of New Guinea.
+The Allies called this location "Nubia Airfield" for the nearby Nubia village.
 Known by the Japanese

 as "Hansa South".
-To the north is Old Hansa Airfield and Awar
+Today located in Madang Province in Papua New Guinea (PNG).
+To the north was Old Hansa Airfield and further north was Awar

 Airfield (Hansa North, Condor Point).